Small blue gray mobile home with a front porch

 • Credit score: The lowest FICO® Score you can have and still qualify for an FHA loan is 500, with a higher down payment.
 However, many lenders, including Rocket Mortgage, require a minimum credit score of 580.

-• Debt-to-income ratio: Most lenders will want borrowers to have a debt-to-income ratio of 43%
+• Debt-to-income ratio: Most lenders want borrowers to have a debt-to-income ratio of 43%.

-• Down payment: You’ll need a score of 580 to qualify for an FHA loan with a minimum down payment of 3.5% of your manufactured home’s final purchase price.
-If your score is at least 500, you’ll qualify for an FHA loan with a minimum required down payment of 10% of the purchase price.
+• Down payment: You’ll need a credit score of 580 to qualify for an FHA loan with a minimum down payment of 3.5% of your manufactured home’s final purchase price.
+If your score is in the 500 to 579 range, you may qualify for an FHA loan, but you’ll have a required down payment of 10% of the purchase price.

 VA Loan

-VA loans are only available to members or veterans of the U.S. Armed Forces or their unmarried widowed spouses.
-They are attractive because you usually don’t need any down payment.
-This isn’t the case, though, when you are financing the purchase of a manufactured home.
+VA loans are only available to qualifying active-duty service members, veterans, surviving spouses and those who’ve served in the National Guard or Army Reserve.
+These loans are attractive because you usually don’t need any down payment.
+This isn’t the case, though, when you’re financing the purchase of a manufactured home.

-• Credit score: There is no minimum score, but you’ll typically need a score of at least 620 for a VA loan.
+• Credit score: There’s no minimum score, but you’ll typically need a score of at least 620.

 • Down payment: Unlike with traditional VA loans, you’ll need a down payment of at least 5% of your manufactured home’s purchase price.